 Furthermore, 91% also believe that security will continue to gain in importance.

 A Cloud Security Manager is at the forefront of implementing such solutions.
-Current salaries are sitting at an average of $95,000.
+Current salaries are sitting at an average of $102,000 according to Salary.com.

-The major cloud platform providers offer certification in their products, which forms the basis of most successful applications.
+The major cloud platform providers offer certifications for their products, which forms the basis of most successful applications.

 - AWS Certified Developer